 Work with local, state and federal interests, institutions, legislators and congressional delegations to educate and convey what is in the public interest regarding water based economy, water supply, water transportation infrastructure and finance needs.

-Problem 15: Funding Issues.
+Problem 14: Funding.

 The GMD3 management program is funded primarily by a water user fee per acre foot authorized annually by water rights and a land assessment per acre of land on tracts of 40 or more acres.
 Infrastructure improvement projects may be funded through issuance and servicing of bonds through a special election process.
 GMD3 may work on projects that require state or federal government grants or public fund transfers.
 These projects may include incentive based conservation programs that provide payment to users who conserve water or improve efficiency, studies to help communities and other water users develop future management plans and water transfers.
 GMD3 actively pursues grants and fund transfers from partners to support projects that implement the management program in the public interest.